lemlac/mulem/docs/reference.md

 ## Abstract Bindings (`::`)

-Variable and functions primarily use the equals sign (`=`) and are for storing actual data within a program, but there's another type of binding used for abstract values for the compiler to know about such as constants, inline-functions, types, and procedures (another function type).
+Variable and functions primarily use the equals sign (`=`) and are for storing actual data within a program, but there's another type of binding used for abstract values for the compiler to know about such as constants, types, inline-functions, and generics.
 This type of declaration is constant; in other words, they cannot be mutated or shadowed.
 However, depending on what it is, subsequent `::` of the same name will modify its definition.

 ### Constants